Fair, upright, hanseatic

 Here you can find the documentation “Fair Trade on the 34th International Hanseatic Day in Lübeck – a Review that should encourage”.

-To an interview with Prof. Dr. Harm von Seggern, University Kiel, regarding the question “How fair was the trade of the Hanseatic League?” you can listen here (only in German).
+An interview with Prof. Dr. Harm von Seggern, University Kiel, regarding the question “How fair was the trade of the Hanseatic League?” has been published here (only in German).

-An overview of all Hanseatic cities which are certified as Fair Trade Towns as well, you can find here. (is in Progress)
+An overview of all Hanseatic cities which are certified as Fair Trade Towns can be found here.